 IPvanish features apps for Windows, macOS, iOS, Android, and Amazon Fire.
 The VPN provides instructions for setting up its services on Linux, Windows Phone, and Chrome OS machines as well.

 Lastly, Both VPNs also can be set up through a router.
-Clear instructions can be found on both websites to help you set up your VPN router, which would improve your overall user experience
+There are clear instructions and customer support available on their websites to facilitate in setting up your VPN router, which would improve your overall user experience

-If you’re concerned about the safety of your data, you need to take a good look at where your VPN service provider is based at.
+If you’re concerned about the safety of your user data, you need to take a good look at where your VPNs service providers is based at.
 There have been many cases in the United States where government agencies have forced VPNs to hand over user information.
 That is why it is important to look for a VPN provider that is in a “Safe” location far away from the fourteen eyes alliances.

 ExpressVPN is based in the British Virgin Islands and it is located in one of the safest countries for users’ online privacy.
 BVI does not have any kind of data retention laws, meaning the company is legally permitted to hide its online activity from the government.